AboutFor all road users, we:

 For people riding bicycles, we will:

-- Restripe bike lanes to add buffers in several locations where the roadway width allows or by removing parking.
+- Restriped bike lanes to add buffers in several locations where the roadway width allows or by removing parking.
 A buffered bike lane is a standard bike lane with a designated buffer space that provides additional separation between people on bikes and in cars.

-- Install a speed feedback sign on northbound Barbur prior to the flashing bike beacons at the Newbury and Vermont bridges, for increased motorist awareness and speed management.
+- Installed a speed feedback sign on northbound Barbur prior to the flashing bike beacons at the Newbury and Vermont bridges, for increased motorist awareness and speed management.
 Speed reduction striping will also be installed on both bridges.

-- Add green bike lane markings at several intersections to increase visibility of areas where turning vehicles must yield to bikes before crossing the bike lane.
+- Added green bike lane markings at several intersections to increase visibility of areas where turning vehicles must yield to bikes before crossing the bike lane.
 Modify right turn lanes to shorten conflict points between vehicles and bicycles.

-- Mark bike lanes through long intersections.
+- Marked bike lanes through long intersections.